redlibrarian/redlibrarian.github.io/_posts/2020-06-01-force-harm-intellectual-freedom.markdown

 trans theorists, have been saying this for years, and structural violence is a core part of the Marxist worldview.
-But it seems like the overwriting of harm by offense, of material effects by ideal ones, is so deeply entrenched in the liberal ideology, that never goes away and always has to be confronted a new, to the shock and dismay of those who subscribe to it.
+But it seems like the overwriting of harm by offense, of material effects by ideal ones, is so deeply entrenched in the liberal ideology, that it never goes away and always has to be confronted a new, to the shock and dismay of those who subscribe to it.
 The "ongoing public conversation" of IF over the last near-century never seems to move us forward, in large part due, I think,